opendocsg/slw-judgments-backfill/2018_SGHC_195/report.md

 **94.** When the terms of any such contract, grant or other disposition of property, or any matter required by law to be reduced to the form of a document, have been proved according to section 93, no evidence of any oral agreement or statement shall be admitted as between the parties to any such instrument or their representatives in interest for the purpose of contradicting, varying, adding to, or subtracting from its terms...

 The exceptions in ss 94 ( _a_ ) to ( _f_ ) would not apply here so as to displace the application of s 94 itself.
-The plaintiffs had also cited the guidelines set out by the Court of Appeal in _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ [2008] 3 SLR(R) 1029 at [131] to reinforce their point on when extrinsic evidence should be admitted to affect written contracts.
+The plaintiffs had also cited the guidelines set out by the Court of Appeal in _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ <span class="citation">[2008] 3 SLR(R) 1029</span> at [131] to reinforce their point on when extrinsic evidence should be admitted to affect written contracts.

 141    As for the other loan of US$30,000 extended on or about 15 July 2015, Robin’s testimony was not that the loan was not extended but that it came from Gestions RGA, a related company of RGA.
 It is irrelevant from which source RGA procured the sum from.
 There was no evidence that Robin objected to the fact that the remittance did not come from RGA and he certainly made no attempts to return the money.

 142    Finally, there are the claims for advances made on behalf of KK Asia to Teguh Jaya for import and other related expenses to obtain the raw materials shipped by Forest Fibers amounting to US$128,058.60 (see [45]).

 143    There is the further sum of US$43,600 that Domenico paid to Teguh Jaya in his attempts to recover Forest Fibers’ raw materials in order to mitigate its loss.
-The case of _The “Asia Star”_ [2010] 2 SLR 1154 at [24] cited by the plaintiffs is authority for the principle that an aggrieved party who takes reasonable steps to mitigate its loss is entitled to recover expenses reasonably incurred in the course of taking such mitigating measures.
+The case of _The “Asia Star”_ <span class="citation">[2010] 2 SLR 1154</span> at [24] cited by the plaintiffs is authority for the principle that an aggrieved party who takes reasonable steps to mitigate its loss is entitled to recover expenses reasonably incurred in the course of taking such mitigating measures.

 144    I therefore find that the other items in [35] were all incurred on behalf of KK Asia.
 The first sum of US$11,461.56 was advanced to Wawasan Aspirasi Packaging at the request of Peter while the second sum of US$14,462 was another advance made at the request of KK Asia’s employee Hwee Qun (via email dated 11 August 2015 (at 2AB1213)) for the spare part purchases and machinery repairs carried out by Genox for KK Asia.
 I should add that Hwee Qun’s email request was one of the documents which contents the Lohs chose to dispute notwithstanding it emanated from KK Asia.